Construction Management

 Outlook

-Chico State construction management graduates historically experience an extraordinarily bright career horizon immediately upon graduation.
+Chico State construction management graduates are highly sought after, with most students having signed job offers prior to graduation.
 Virtually all construction management students are aggressively recruited locally and nationally by construction companies of all types and sizes.
-One-third of the largest 50 construction companies in the nation recruit Chico State graduates for full-time career-track positions and undergraduates for internships.
+Over 70 companies recruit Chico State graduates for full-time career-track positions and undergraduates for internships.
 Most students spend an average of two summers on construction internships.

 Programs